ticoneva/pystata-kernel/README.md

 Include `--sys-prefix` if you are installing `pystata-kernel` in a multi-user environment, or `--prefix` if you want to specify a path yourself.

-The installation scripts will try to determine the location of your Stata installation and write it to a configuration file.
+The installation script will try to determine the location of your Stata installation and write it to a configuration file.
 You can manually modify this file if the installation script fails to detect your stata installation.
 The configuration file is saved under:

-- `*prefix*/etc/pykernel-stata.conf` if `--sys-prefix` or `--prefix` is specified.
+- `[prefix]/etc/pykernel-stata.conf` if `--sys-prefix` or `--prefix` is specified.
 -  `~/.pykernel-stata.conf` otherwise.

-If a configuration file exists in both location, the user version takes precedent.
+If a configuration file exists in both locations, the user version takes precedent.

 Syntax highlighting is the same as `stata_kernel`: